File: ChatCompletion\ChatOptions.cs

 /// <summary>

-/// Gets or sets a flag to indicate whether a single response is allowed to include multiple tool calls.
+/// Gets or sets a value that indicates whether a single response is allowed to include multiple tool calls.

 /// </summary>